bophelo99/multi-vendor-E-Commerce-SaaS-application/E-app/apps/api-gateway/src/main.ts.md

 ### 2. Imports the CORS middleware.
 - CORS controls which domains can access your backend from a browser (Cross-Origin Resource Sharing).
 Without this, the browser blocks API calls from a different domain/port.
+- CORS middleware refers to a software component, often integrated into web frameworks or servers, that facilitates Cross-Origin Resource Sharing (CORS).
+CORS is an HTTP-header based mechanism enabling a server to indicate which origins (domains, schemes, or ports) other than its own are allowed to load resources from it.
+- Essentially, CORS middleware helps manage and respond to cross-origin requests by adding the necessary CORS headers to server responses.
+These headers communicate to the browser whether a cross-origin request is permitted and under what conditions (e.g., allowed origins, HTTP methods, headers, credentials).

 ### 3. import proxy from "express-http-proxy";
 - this Imports a package that allows your Express server to act as a reverse proxy.
 Used so / routes on this server forward to another server (in this case: port 6001).
 The proxy receives the incoming request → sends it to another server → returns the response.